squared-studio/SkillVerse/SystemVerilog/chapter_00016.md

 3. Use `$fscanf` to read formatted input from a file.
 4. Use `$fdisplay` to write formatted output to a file with a newline.

-## Conclusion
-File operators in SystemVerilog provide powerful tools for interacting with external files.
-Understanding how to use these operators is essential for tasks such as logging simulation results, reading input data, and more.